About the project

 Know Your Place – West of England was a project which ran from June 2015 to July 2017 to expand coverage from Bristol to the six surrounding counties of Bath & North East Somerset, Gloucestershire, North Somerset, Somerset, South Gloucestershire and Wiltshire.
 Read more about how the project was supported.
 It continues to be managed by committed partners in each county.

-Know Your Place now spans seven counties and 4689 square miles, with other counties around the UK interested in putting their areas on the map in future.
+Know Your Place now spans eight counties and 7279 square miles, with other counties around the UK interested in putting their areas on the map in future.

 Our Aims & Achievements